ajaiakkarapaka/spring-mvc-reactjs-demo/README.md

-# User Management Spring Boot App
+# User Management FullStack App

 A full-stack application for managing users with Spring Boot backend and React frontend, featuring MySQL database integration and role-based authentication.